Minimal bounds and members of effectively closed sets: Notation and Terminology

 \subsection{Background on $\Pi^0_1$ classes}

-A $\Pi^0_1$ class is an effectively closed subset in Cantor space.
-One important property of $\Pi^0_1$ classes is that for any computably axiomatizable theory (the deductive closure of a computably enumerable set of sentences in a language), the set of complete consistent extensions can be seen as a $\Pi^0_1$ class \cite{ShoenfieldAxiom}.
+In this section, we will overview some works in the literature to give an overall idea of how our claim is related to other works.
+However, for a detailed survey on $\Pi^0_1$ classes we refer the reader to \cite{CenzerRec} and \cite{Diamondstone}.
+A $\Pi^0_1$ class is an effectively closed subset of $2^\omega$ Cantor space.
+One important property of $\Pi^0_1$ classes is that for any recursively axiomatizable theory (the deductive closure of a recursively enumerable set of sentences in a language), the set of complete consistent extensions can be seen as a $\Pi^0_1$ class \cite{ShoenfieldAxiom}.
 The opposite direction is also proved in \cite{Ehrenfeucht}.
 That is, any $\Pi^0_1$ class can be seen as the set of complete consistent extensions of an axiomatizable theory.
-The compactness property of the Cantor space is provided by the Weak K\"{o}nig's Lemma which tells us that if $\Lambda$ is an infinite downward closed set of finite strings, then there exists an infinite path through $\Lambda$.
+The compactness property of the Cantor space is provided by Weak K\"{o}nig's Lemma which tells us that if $T$ is an infinite downward closed set of finite strings, then there exists an infinite path through $T$.

 Countable $\Pi^0_1$ classes are another type of effectively closed sets.
-It is important to note that countable $\Pi^0_1$ classes contain isolated points and that every isolated point is computable \cite{Kreisel}.
-So if a $\Pi^0_1$ class contains no computable member then it must be uncountable.
+It is important to note that all countable $\Pi^0_1$ classes contain an isolated point and that every isolated point is computable \cite{Kreisel}.
+So if a $\Pi^0_1$ class contains no computable member then it must be uncountable and so $T$ must be {\em perfect}, i.e., every $\sigma\in T$ has at least two incompatible extensions in $T$.

+Effectively closed sets in which no two members are of the same degree are called {\em $\Pi^0_1$ choice classes}, and the properties of these classes were studied in \cite{Cevik2016}.
+Any countably infinite $\Pi^0_1$ class has members of the same degree, hence $\Pi^0_1$ choice classes cannot be countably infinite.
+They also cannot be finite unless it is a singleton since all members of a finite $\Pi^0_1$ must be computable.
+Another property of $\Pi^0_1$ choice classes is that they do not contain any 1-random set.